jrl-umi3218/mc_rtc/doc/tutorials/recipes/fsm.md

 ## New state creation

-The minimal interface for a State is the following:
+A state is created by inheriting from {% doxygen mc_control::fsm::State %}.
+Its minimal interface is the following:

 ```cpp
 namespace mc_control::fsm